zpeats/50863_ABR_Lab/README.md

 │   ├───testPQ //test that have low quality bandwidth and param, will rebuffer.
 │   └───...
 ├───visuals //helpful visuals
-│   ├───flowgraphs //flowgraphs used in lab manual
+│   ├───flowcharts //flowcharts used in lab manual
 │   ├───graph //graphs ABR algos test performance used in presentation │   └───readmelinks //gif links for the README.
 ├───grader.py //python file that graded the ABR algorithm via QOE